ne0ka1/sipc/solution2.md

 In later stage of project (say deliverable4) we will delete `return nullptr;` and implement the real `codegen()` methods.

 ## AST Visitor
+We extended the visitor by adding new visit and endvisit functions for each new node.
 ## AST Builder
 We extended `ASTBuilder.h` and `ASTBuilder.cpp` to build ASTNodes from antlr4 generated contexts.
 In `visitForRangeStmt`, we need to check whether step exists (since it's optional) and we achieve this by checking `ctx->expr().size()` before visiting the optional step expression.